 Injection Blow Moulding

-Injection blow moulding is basically a series of processes involved in making hollowed plastic components and parts.
+Injection blow moulding is basically a series of processes involved in making hollowed plastic molding products and components. this injection blow molding process is one of the best molding processes for thin wall plastic molding containers.
 The three major processes are;

-(1) Injecting a parison or thermoplastic into a blow mold to create a pipe,
+(1) Injecting a parison or thermoplastic into a blow mold to create a perform pipe at first (parison).

-(2) Blowing the thermoplastic into a mold’s cavity to form a hollow object and
+(2) Moving the perform pipe to blow mold and blowing the thermoplastic into a mold’s cavity to form a hollow molding part,

 (3) Ejecting the final product.
-A wide range of hollowed products can be achieved through this method such as plastic bottles and pipes.
+A wide range of hollowed injection molding products can be achieved through this method such as plastic bottles,

 Polythene Terephtalate (PET).